hashicorp/nomad-guides/operations/multi-job-demo/README.md

 Verify that Nomad is running with `ps -ef | grep nomad`.
 You should see "/usr/local/bin/nomad agent -config=/etc/nomad.d/nomad.hcl".

 ## Step 7: Access the Nomad UI
 You can connect to the Nomad UI with a browser using the URL included in the Terraform outputs.
-Initially, there will not be any jobs running, but you should be able to see Clients and Servers even without entering an ACK token.
+Initially, there will not be any jobs running, but you should be able to see Clients and Servers even without entering an ACL token.
 That is because Terraform created an [anonymous](./aws/acls/anonymous.hcl) ACL policy that allows users without tokens to list jobs and read agents and nodes.
 Terraform also created [dev](./aws/acls/dev.hcl) and [qa](./aws/acls/qa.hcl) ACL policies.
 If you select one of the clients, you will see information about it including that it has cpu.totalcompute of 4600 and memory.totalbytes of 4142092288 (representing close to 4GB), that the exec, java, and docker drivers are all enabled, and that Java and Docker are installed.

 ## Step 8: Set Nomad ACL Tokens
 You will want to set Nomad ACL tokens both in the Nomad UI and in your SSH session.
 In the Nomad UI, click on the "ACL Tokens" link in the upper right corner, copy the Nomad bootstrap token from the Terraform outputs into the Secret ID field, and click the "Set Token" button.
 You will now be able to see everything in the Nomad UI in all namespaces.